ATA Airlines: First bankruptcy

 In mid-2005, ATA entered an agreement to lease three ex-United Airlines Boeing 737-300 aircraft.
 Three 737-300s entered service with ATA in late November 2005.
 Due to high lease rates, the three 737-300s were taken out of service in November 2007, and returned to their owners.

 In September 2005, ATA outsourced all its Heavy Maintenance Checks to overseas and domestic contractors.
 Also planned was an agreement with Continental Airlines to trade ATA's remaining four 757-300 aircraft for four 737-700 aircraft.
-In early October 2005, ATA terminated these negotiations due to the Boeing machinists strike, which would delay the delivery of the aircraft.
+In early October 2005, ATA terminated these negotiations due to the Boeing machinists strike, which would have delayed the delivery of the aircraft.

 On October 13, 2005, ATA announced major service reductions, ending flights to Boston, Minneapolis/St. Paul, and Newark.
-In addition, the planned addition of flights to Miami and Sarasota, Florida was cancelled.
+In addition, the planned addition of flights to Miami and Sarasota, Florida was canceled.
 This ended Southwest codeshare service to Minneapolis and Newark.
-Later that year, on November 1, 2005, a second round of flight cuts were announced, including the suspension of scheduled service to Denver, San Juan, and their headquarters and former hub Indianapolis.
+Later that year, on November 1, 2005, a second round of flight cuts were announced, including the suspension of scheduled service to Denver, San Juan, and their headquarters and former hub, Indianapolis.

 On November 17, 2005, ATA Airlines received court approval to sell its Ambassadair Travel Club division to Grueninger Cruises and Tours.

 In a third round of cuts announced on December 6, 2005, ATA announced that it would discontinue service to three additional cities.
-ATA would suspend flights from Chicago Midway International Airport to San Francisco, Orlando, and Fort Myers in late April 2006.
-Following these cancellations, ATA would have only 18 daily scheduled departures from its former Chicago hub and 52 scheduled departures company-wide.
-Moreover, the company would be left with only 1 gate at Midway, down from its previous total of 14, surrendering the balance to Southwest or the city.
+ATA suspended flights from Chicago Midway International Airport to San Francisco, Orlando, and Fort Myers in late April 2006.
+Following these cancellations, ATA had only 18 daily scheduled departures from its former Chicago hub and 52 scheduled departures company-wide.
+Moreover, the company was left with only one gate at Midway, down from its previous total of 14, surrendering the balance to Southwest or the airport.

-On December 15, 2005, ATA announced an expansion of its codeshare agreement with Southwest Airlines.
-ATA Airlines would expand codesharing with Southwest Airlines between Dallas/Fort Worth International Airport and cities in the Southwest system that connect via Chicago Midway International Airport.
+On December 15, 2005, ATA announced an expansion of its codeshare agreement with Southwest Airlines between Dallas/Fort Worth International Airport and cities in the Southwest system that connected via Chicago Midway International Airport.

-In January 2006, MatlinPatterson and certain pre-bankruptcy creditors invested over $100 million in ATA and took the company private, also taking over ATA Holdings, Inc. Following the transaction, on February 28, 2006, ATA Airlines emerged from Chapter 11 bankruptcy protection.
+In January 2006, MatlinPatterson and certain pre-bankruptcy creditors invested over $100 million in ATA and took the company private, also taking over ATA Holdings, Inc. Following the transaction, on February 28, 2006, ATA emerged from Chapter 11 bankruptcy protection.
 However, the airline was still shrinking.
-ATA continued to return more aircraft, including the 1,500th Boeing 737 Next Generation produced, N333TZ, which was delivered new to ATA on May 14, 2004.
+ATA continued to return more aircraft, including the 1,500th Boeing 737 Next Generation produced, N333TZ, which had been delivered new to ATA on May 14, 2004.